Approaching the media should ONLY be done if there are no ongoing legal proceedings.

 Get the precise spelling of that person's name, their title, the correct mailing address, and a phone number if it is different from the one you called.
 This may sound elementary, but professionals in the media constantly complain about receiving letters with misspelled names and incorrect addresses.

-Your approach letter must be concise, and should be restricted to one A4 page of information.
+Your approach letter must be concise and should be restricted to one A4 page of information.

-You send it to the main editor of a local newspaper, the news director of a local radio station, and usually the person in charge of the assignment desk for a local television news program.
+You send it to the main editor of a local newspaper, the news director of a local radio station, and usually the person in charge of the assignment desk for a local television news programme.

-You can also approach a newspaper feature editor, or the coordinator of an afternoon radio talk show.
-Once you develop a media kit, discussed below, you can enclose it with your approach letters.
+You can also approach a newspaper feature editor or the coordinator of an afternoon radio talk show.
+Once you develop a media kit (discussed below), you can enclose it with your approach letters.

 Press releases are an important part of a PR campaign and the primary means of getting your story to the media.
 All press releases are structured the same way.